6 Project management using GitHub

 Getting to know GitHub project boards

-We are going to each create our own project board for our MDS homework.
-I have set-up a template GitHub repository for you so that you can easily populate it with relevant issues for your homework this block.
-You will use these issues to create your MDS homework project board.
+We are going to each create our own project board for our homework.
+I have set-up a template GitHub repository for you so that you can easily populate it with relevant issues for your assignment.
+You will use these issues to create your assignment project board.

 Steps: